niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-04-12-github-pages-categories-with-jekyll.md

 `
-{% for post in site.categories.'This is one category' %}
+{% for post in site.categories.'This is one category' %}...{% endfor %}
 `

 or this: